pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <img src="https://wikimedia.org/api/rest_v1/media/math/render/svg/daee44f99786978de5ecd5227c70fb2c1bb7dc03">
 </p>

-where σ is the standard deviation parameter and control the width of curve with lower values of σ making a wider curve.
-However a gaussian function is infinitely long and never reach 0, therefore using it as filter kernel is theoretically impossible, this is why the function is first truncated then used as filter kernel.
+where σ is the standard deviation parameter and controls the width of the curve at lower values.
+However a gaussian function is infinitely long and never reaches 0.
+Therefore using it as filter kernel is theoretically impossible, which is why the function is first truncated then used as filter kernel.

 The simplest way to implement a gaussian filter is based on multiple applications of a simple moving average, the resulting impulse response would approximate a gaussian function, however this approach can be extremely inefficient.
 Another way is by using the function `alma(series, length, offset, sigma)` with `offset = 0.5`, however the filter impulse response is nonsymmetric when using an even filter length.